About the service / FAQ

 - Why do you advise so many multiples?
 Most of the bets I send are singles, but I do send multiples too.
 Multiples made up 117 pts of our 730 pt turnover in 2020 and 613 pts was turned over on singles.
 Multiples yielded up to +50.61 pts profit in 2020 (a +43 % return on investment), which highlights just how much they can boost our annual profit total if we manage to land a big one!
 We have landed some big multiples in the past and they are exciting bets to have on side alongside our singles, which are the staple bets of the service.
 It is my intention to generate the bulk of our annual profit from the singles in any given year and any profit we get from multiples, which are more reliant on luck as you need more than one leg to be successful for a return, can be considered a bonus.

 - Why do you think your results dip over the winter and are typically strongest in the summer?
 My main interest is the Flat season and the summer is the peak betting betting period for turf racing.
 We don't have any turf meetings over the winter so bets are sent from the all-weather meetings then.
-Aside from the Cheltenham Festival and the Grand National I've little interest in the jumps season.
+Aside from the Cheltenham Festival and the Grand National I've little interest in the jumps season (even though I put out jumps bets for the ITV4 races).
 Racing is all about the Flat for me and I love sprint races.
 The starts and ends of the season are usually tougher because of the weather, although that can change year to year, and due to horses being trained to peak in the middle of the season.
 At the start of the season (late March and early April) many horses lack a recent run, so it is tougher to get a handle on their current ability/form.
 At the end of the season many horses lose their form and are ready for their next winter break.

 - Which bookmaker accounts will I need to follow the service?
 The most commonly quoted firms are those listed on Oddschecker, like Paddy Power, Bet 365, Betfred and Bet Victor, and also Coral and Ladbrokes.
 Any bookmaker offering best odds guaranteed (BOG) is worth having (if you back a horse and the price drifts at SP you are paid out at the higher price) and my advice would be to split your stakes up and spread them about across several firms as much as is practically possible (not always easy on busy days).
 If you are lowering your liabilities with any one firm you can lengthen the life of your accounts.